Los Olivos District AVA

-Los Olivos District AVA is an American Viticultural Area located in Santa Barbara County, California established on January 20, 2016, by the Alcohol and Tobacco Tax and Trade Bureau (TTB).
+Los Olivos District is an American Viticultural Area (AVA) located in Santa Barbara County, California.

 It straddles the Santa Ynez Valley, formed by the Santa Ynez River, between the Purisima Hills above Solvang.
 The area encompasses the townships of Los Olivos, Ballard, Santa Ynez and Solvang.
-State Route 154, known locally as the San Marcos Pass Road or Chumash Highway, bisects the region accessing many of the wineries and vineyards as it traverses toward its destination in Santa Barbara.
+State Route 154, known locally as the San Marcos Pass Road or "Chumash Highway," bisects the region accessing many of the wineries and vineyards as it traverses toward its destination in Santa Barbara.

+It was established as the nation's 232^{nd}, the state's 146^{th} and the county's sixth appellation on January 21, 2016 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by C. Frederic Brander, owner and winemaker of the Brander Vineyard, on behalf of local vintners and growers, proposing a viticultural area in Santa Barbara County named "Los Olivos District."

-The Los Olivos District stretches over 22820 acre where approximately twelve bonded wineries and forty-seven commercially-producing vineyards cultivate 1120 acre.
-The district shares its western boundary with the eastern border of the Ballard Canyon AVA and its eastern boundary flanks the western perimeter of Happy Canyon of Santa Barbara AVA while not overlapping either AVA.
-It is located within the Santa Ynez Valley viticultural area and the larger, multi-county Central Coast viticultural area.
-The USDA plant hardiness zone for the AVA is 9b.
+The district shares its western boundary with the eastern border of the Ballard Canyon and its eastern boundary flanks the western perimeter of Happy Canyon of Santa Barbara while not overlapping either appellation.
+It is the fourth sub-appellation designated within the Santa Ynez Valley viticultural area while also located within the vast, multi-county Central Coast viticultural area.

+Los Olivos District stretches over 22820 acre where, at the outset, approximately twelve bonded wineries and forty-seven commercially-producing vineyards cultivate 1120 acre making it the largest concentration of the valley's heritage vineyards.
+The grapes are principally Sauvignon Blanc, Cabernet Franc, Cabernet Sauvignon, and Rhône varietals take prominence, although the AVA also includes Spanish and Italian varietals.